 Being told that your child needs a kidney transplant may leave you feeling scared, angry, or confused.
 You might not fully understand why your child needs a new organ or where it will come from.
-Just thinking about the months ahead may fill you with dread and apprehension.
+Just thinking about the months ahead may fill you with dread and worry.

 But, fortunately, most kidney transplants are successful.
 Many kids who undergo these procedures go on to live normal, healthy lives once they recover from surgery.

 In the long term, kids need to take medicines to help prevent complications and have regular checkups to monitor their new kidney function.